wavefrontHQ/docs/pages/doc/tutorial_getting_started_v2.md

 ### Query Language Docs

-[Wavefront Chart Builder](chart_builder.html) offers an easy select-and-refine interface that lets you fine-tune what your charts display.
+[Wavefront Chart Builder](chart_builder.html) offers an easy select-and-refine interface that lets you fine tune what your charts display.

 ![chart builder](images/v2_chart_builder_simple.png)

 Advanced users further refine charts and alerts with Wavefront Query Language.
-Click on a tile for a query language page.
+Click on the green bar in a tile for a query language page.

 <div class="row">
  <div class="col-md-3 col-sm-6">